tcotten-scrypted/persistent-stochastic-ablation-resmlp/README.md

 ## Project Structure

 ### ResMLP Architecture
-The study uses a **Residual Multi-Layer Perceptron (ResMLP)** architecture with skip connections to solve the vanishing gradient problem that limited the original SimpleMLP experiments.
+The study uses a **Residual Multi-Layer Perceptron (ResMLP)** architecture with skip connections to solve the vanishing gradient problem that limited the original ResMLP experiments.
 This allows testing of much deeper architectures that were previously untrainable.

 ```
 ├── src/                    # Source code